Mid Coast Outfitters POC

 Black Drum Size and Weight

-Adult black drum typically range from 15 to 90 pounds, with fish over 50 pounds considered trophy-class.
-The largest specimens can exceed 100 pounds and measure over 4 feet in length.
-Younger fish under 30 inches are often called "puppy drum" and provide excellent table fare, while larger fish are typically released to preserve the breeding population.
+Black drum typically range from 15 to 90 pounds in most fishing scenarios, though trophy specimens can exceed this range significantly.
+Younger fish under 10 pounds are often called "puppy drum" and provide excellent table fare, while larger adults focus more on reproduction and are often released by conservation-minded anglers.

 Black Drum Diet and Behavior